fbpx

 Tips for window box plant care

-It takes a combination of weather, hardiness zone, humidity, and a green thumb for growing the best quality plants.
+It takes a combination of weather, hardiness zone, humidity, and a green thumb to grow the best quality plants.
 However, assisting your plants along the way can help make plants robust.

 • Use water-storing crystals.
 These amazing little crystals will help you in your quest to never over- or under-water your plants.
 The crystals store an overabundance of liquid until needed.